Ariana Grande: 2013–2015: Yours Truly and My Everything

-In February 2015, Grande embarked on her first worldwide concert tour, The Honeymoon Tour, to further promote My Everything, with shows in North America, Europe, Asia and South America.
+In February 2015, Grande embarked on her first worldwide concert tour, the Honeymoon Tour, to further promote My Everything, with shows in North America, Europe, Asia, and South America.
 Grande was featured on Cashmere Cat's song "Adore", which was released in March 2015.
-In the spring, she signed an exclusive publishing contract with the Universal Music Publishing Group, covering her entire music catalog.
+In June, she signed an exclusive publishing contract with the Universal Music Publishing Group, covering her entire music catalog.
 Grande also filmed an episode for the Fox Broadcasting Company reality TV series Knock Knock Live (2015), but the show was canceled before her episode aired.
 She also guest-starred on several episodes of the Fox comedy-horror television series Scream Queens as Sonya Herfmann/Chanel #2 from September to November 2015.
 She recorded the duet "E Più Ti Penso" with Italian recording artist Andrea Bocelli, which was released in October 2015 as the lead single from Bocelli's album Cinema (2015), and covered the song "Zero to Hero", originally from the animated film Hercules (1997), for the compilation album We Love Disney (2015).
-Grande also released her second Christmas EP, Christmas & Chill in December 2015.
+Grande also released her second Christmas EP, Christmas & Chill, in December 2015.